apple/swift-metrics-extras/Sources/SystemMetrics/Docs.docc/index.md

 # ``SystemMetrics``

-Collect and report process-level system metrics for the applications.
+Collect and report process-level system metrics in your application.

 ## Overview